LukeShortCloud/rootpages/src/openstack/tripleo.rst

    -  All

-      -  name = The name of the node.
+      -  name = A descriptive name of the node.
       -  pm_type = The power management driver type to use.
 Common drivers include "pxe_ipmitool" and "fake_pxe".
       -  capabilities = Set custom capabilities.
 For example, the profile and boot options can be defined here: ``"profile:compute,boot_option:local"``.